 There they were, the shepherds, watching their flocks of sheep, protecting them from predators just like any other night of the year.
-Then suddenly, out of nowhere, the angels of heaven appeared to announce the greatest of all news in the history of news!
+Suddenly, out of nowhere, the angels of heaven appeared to announce the greatest news in the history of the world!

-The common story goes that the shepherds were poor, stinky, and ragtag.
+The traditional belief is the shepherds were poor, stinky, and ragtag.
 But like many stories, sometimes they get spun by culture over time.
-Yes, they may have been stinky and perhaps a bit disheveled, but they were not poor, country-bumpkin farmers scratching out a living as we’ve always been told.
-No, they were actually higher up the social scale than that.
+Yes, they may have been stinky and perhaps a bit disheveled, but they were not poor, country-bumpkin farmers merely scratching out a living.
+They were much higher up the social ladder than that.

 Poor and Dirty Shepherds

 Luke 2:8-20 lays out the story for us.